Committee

 His research focuses on extracting many different forms of parallelism from applications to increase performance and address energy-efficiency and reliability challenges within compilers, binary translators and microarchitectures.

-Sam Ainsworth, Visitor, School of Informatics, University of Edinburgh
+Sam Ainsworth, Visitor, School of Informatics, University of Edinburgh, UK

 Sam Ainsworth is a research consultant working in industry, and a Visitor at the University of Edinburgh.